 Plus 19 x monthly payments $175

-Recognition of Prior Learning (RPL)If you have successfully completed our Certificate II in Animal Studies and wish to progress and study towards the Certificate III in Animal Studies, you will receive credits towards 6 units of competency and as such the Certificate III would be significantly reduced in cost to reflect the units already completed.
+Recognition of Prior Learning (RPL)If you have successfully completed our Certificate II in Animal Studies and wish to progress and study towards the Certificate III in Animal Studies, you will receive credits towards 7 units of competency (including your species specific unit) and as such the Certificate III would be significantly reduced in cost to reflect the units already completed.

 Entry RequirementsThis animal care qualification is a natural progression after successful completion of ACM20110 Certificate II in Animal Studies.
 It will provide you with the underpinning knowledge and practical skills needed to enter the workplace or move on to higher qualifications.
 Direct entry into the Certificate III in Animal Studies is available in some circumstances, however we strongly recommend beginning your study pathway at the Certificate II level.

 It is also a requirement of the course to organise your own work placement for your practical training.
-You will be expected to organise your work placement prior to commencing your third unit of study.
+You will be expected to organise your work placement prior to commencing your third unit of study (VET in schools students please see the VET in Schools page for more information as some conditions do not apply).
 As part of your enrolment we will supply you with resources to assist you in securing a work placement in your local area.

 To complete the course you will need:-